 Assessment: The parameters used in assessing and ranking the test ligands of the docking results are clearly stated.

 l.
 Acknowledgments, Contain gratitude and appreciation for the parties involved in the research but not included in authorship.
-Include individuals who have assisted you in your study: advisors, financial supporters, or other supporters, i.e. Proofreaders, typists, and suppliers who may have provided materials.
+Include individuals who have assisted you in your study: advisors, financial supporters, or other supporters, i.e., Proofreaders, typists, and suppliers who may have provided materials.
 Do not recognize the names of one of the authors.

 m.
-References: The minimum number of references is 20, with 80% from primary sources and published in the last five years.
+References: The references are published within the last five years (the minimum percentage and a minimum number of references are different for each type of manuscript).
 Reference format using Vancouver style and suggested using a reference management application such as EndNote, Mendeley, Zotero, and other applications.

 - Graphical abstracts are mandatory for submissions in the Journal of Molecular Docking and are submitted for the first time together with the entire manuscript.
 The size of the graphical abstract is not specified, but it must have a resolution of at least 300 dpi.